MadeByMike/madebymike/site/writing/thoughts-on-design-patterns-in-css.md

 ---
-title: "Thoughts on design patters in CSS"
+title: Thoughts on design patters in CSS
+slug: thoughts-on-design-patterns-in-css
-description: "Me thinking about component-based architecture for CSS in 2014, before I knew what to call it."
+description: Me thinking about component-based architecture for CSS in 2014, before I knew what to call it.
+tags: [old]
-date: "2014-05-25"
+date: 2014-05-25
 ---

 Typically when we begin a new web project we start by creating a number of directories for CSS, JavaScript and other resources.
 This task hasn't changed much and it's a typical step for most developers.
 In many cases, this structure is a non-optional part of the workflow enforced by scaffolding tools like [yeoman](http://yeoman.io/), an MVC framework or a [boilerplate](http://html5boilerplate.com/).